fsfe/reuse-tool/README.md

     Creator: Organization: Anonymous ()
     Creator: Tool: reuse-0.0.4
     Created: 2017-11-15T11:42:28Z
-    CreatorComment: <text>This document was created automatically using available license information consistent with the REUSE Initiative.</text>
+    CreatorComment: <text>This document was created automatically using available reuse information consistent with the REUSE Initiative.</text>
     [...]

 Ideally, you would distribute this bill of materials together with the tarfile